-- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the 2nd District Court of Appeals on the denial of Short's postconviction petition. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 07/28/11, the Ohio Supreme Court affirmed Short's conviction and death sentence on direct appeal.
-Meanwhile, on 06/11/07, Short filed a petition for postconviction relief in the trial court.
-On 08/28/07, the State filed a motion to dismiss/motion for summary judgment, which Short opposed on 09/28/07.
-On 11/30/11, Short filed an amended petition for postconviction relief.
-On 01/23/12, 05/21/12, and 08/27/12 Short amended his petition.
-On 04/10/12, the State filed another motion to dismiss/motion for summary judgment.
-On 11/08/12, the State responded to the amended claims.
+Meanwhile, on 06/11/07, Short filed a petition for postconviction relief in the trial court which he then amended in 2011, 2012, and 2014.
 On 08/29/13, Short, pro se, moved to waive all present and future appeals, but withdrew that motion on 09/27/13.
-On 02/26/14, Short filed another amended postconviction petition.
 On 12/06/16, the trial court denied Short's postconviction petition.
-(Note: Short filed his notice of appeal to the 2nd District Court of Appeals on 01/05/17.
-On 01/10/17, Short filed a motion in the trial court for a new mitigation trial based upon Hurst v.
-Florida, to which the State opposed on 02/03/17.)
+Short appealed to the 2nd District Court of Appeals and filed his merit brief on 03/16/17 to which the State responded on 09/18/17.
+On 01/10/17, Short filed a motion in the trial court for leave to file a new mitigation hearing based upon Hurst v.
+Florida, and the trial court granted leave without ruling on the merits of the motion.
+Despite being granted leave, Short failed to file his motion within the time requirements.